Allan Maitland: Return to Hamilton

 He later returned to Hamilton Academical (still run by Ronnie MacDonald and associates) to a role as the Director of youth football overseeing their youth system, during which time the club's under-17 team qualified for the UEFA Youth League in 2018.
 He became the chairman of Hamilton Academical in December 2018 when MacDonald stepped down from the role, and soon appointed Allan McGonigal as director of football and Brian Rice as head coach of the club, the latter replacing Martin Canning who had held the more traditional manager role.

+Return to Clyde

+Two decades after his departure as manager, Maitland returned to the club as Director of Football.
+In June 2024 he succeeded Gordon Thomson as chairman.